mirage/mirage-www/data/wiki/hello-world.md

 #### Building a Unix binary

-Lets test all of this by first configuring, building, and running the resulting unikernel under Unix:
+Let's test all of this by first configuring, building, and running the resulting unikernel under Unix:

 ```bash